What is stamp duty?

 The big takeaway – factor stamp duty in

-With stamp duty holidays and the temporary lifting of thresholds, home buyers have benefitted hugely.
 The best piece of advice we can give is to factor stamp duty into your budget when house-hunting.
 Look at the value of a property and calculate what stamp duty you’ll pay.

 This will give you a true picture of the price and hopefully help you avoid any nasty surprises further down the line.